khiajohnson/SpiCE-Corpus/docs/index.md

 # The SpiCE Corpus

-SpiCE is a forthcoming open-access corpus of conversational bilingual Speech in Cantonese and English.
+SpiCE is an open-access corpus of conversational bilingual Speech in Cantonese and English.
 SpiCE includes high-quality audio recordings of 30-minute interviews with 34 early bilinguals in each language with accompanying transcriptions and language background informaiton.
-The initial release was planned for the end of January 2021, but it's shaping up to be more like mid-February.
+The corpus was first released in May 2021.
 Detailed information about the corpus is provided on the [design](design.md) and [transcription](transcription.md) pages.

-⚠️ **this site is under construction** ⚠️

 ## Contributors